-- breathlessness – you may feel breathless when you’re resting or during exercise
+- trouble breathing – you may feel breathless when you’re doing some exercise or even when you’re resting, particularly when you’re lying flat

 - swollen feet, ankles or abdomen (tummy)

 Your GP will ask you about your symptoms and examine you.
-He or she may also ask you about your medical history.
-Your GP may refer you to a cardiologist (a doctor who specialises in identifying and treating conditions of the heart and blood vessels).
+They’ll ask you about your medical history.
+Your GP may refer you to see a cardiologist – a doctor who specialises in conditions that affect the heart and blood vessels.

 - Blood and urine tests.
-These check your blood count, liver and kidney function and other signs of heart failure.
+These check your blood count and how well your kidneys are working, as well as other signs of heart failure.

-- An ECG.
+- An electrocardiogram (ECG).
 This measures the electrical activity of your heart to see how well it’s working.

 - An echocardiogram.
-This uses an ultrasound probe to check the structure of your heart and to see how well it’s working.
+This uses ultrasound to check the structure of your heart and to see how well it’s working.

 - A chest X-ray.
 This can check if you have any congestion in your lungs and also rule out other conditions.